oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

   of ASCII {{USASCII}} characters.

 * The HTTP request method is one for which the request-body has defined semantics.
-In particular, this means that the "GET" method MUST NOT be used.
+In particular, this means that the `GET` method MUST NOT be used.

-The entity-body MAY include other request-specific parameters, in which case the "access_token" parameter MUST be properly separated from the request-specific parameters using "&" character(s) (ASCII code 38).
+The entity-body MAY include other request-specific parameters, in which case the `access_token` parameter MUST be properly separated from the request-specific parameters using `&` character(s) (ASCII code 38).

 For example, the client makes the following HTTP request using